 Calculus and Periodontal Disease

-When tartar builds up in the pocket, the bacteria can destroy the surrounding bone and tissue structures.
+When tartar builds up in the pocket, the germs can destroy the surrounding bone and tissue structures.
 Treatment of periodontitis usually involves scaling and root planing to remove all of the tartar, explains the Mayo Clinic.
 Periodontal surgery may also be necessary to treat any bone loss.

 Preventing Calculus Formation